Australian Renewable Energy Agency

 Grant in 2021

-Evie Networks is focused on developing a comprehensive electric vehicle (EV) charging network across Australia, aiming to promote the adoption of electric vehicles.
-The company collaborates with various partners to create a clean, safe, and convenient charging infrastructure in urban areas, towns, and along highways.
-This network not only facilitates the use of electric vehicles but also supports car sharing and autonomous vehicle initiatives.
-By enhancing accessibility to reliable EV charging solutions, Evie Networks seeks to provide vehicle owners with the freedom to travel without constraints, while contributing to improvements in productivity, public health, and reduced emissions.
+Evie Networks is focused on accelerating the adoption of electric vehicles in Australia by developing a comprehensive EV charging network.
+The company collaborates with various partners to establish a clean, safe, and convenient infrastructure that spans cities, towns, and highways.
+This network is designed to support not only electric vehicle owners but also car sharing and autonomous vehicle initiatives.
+By enhancing the availability of reliable charging options, Evie Networks aims to provide vehicle owners with the freedom to travel anywhere while contributing to improved productivity, health, and reduced emissions.

 ClimateWorks Australia